-The XProc transformation scenarios allow now to set options and
+The XProc transformation scenarios allow you to set options and

 parameters (global or for each port).

-The content completion offers the available option names of the
+The Content Completion Assistant offers the available option names of

-built-in steps.
-When entering a port reference it presents the available port
+the built-in steps.
+When entering a port reference it displays the available

 Better Error Reporting with Calabash

-standard error and presents them to the user.
-These provide important information
+standard error and displays them for the user.
+These provide important

-related with the already reported errors, for example the user can find the reason
+information related to the reported errors.
+For example, the user can find the

 Handling of Error Levels for Schematron Validation